The Road Less Traveled

-Explore: Butterfly Farm, Puerto Jiménez, Marino Ballena National Park
+Explore: Butterfly Farm, Puerto Jiménez, Marino Ballena National Park, Organic Farm, San Jose

 In San Jose we stay in a hotel.
-We move to dormitory bunkbeds during the community service portion of the program.
+During our time in Agua Buena, we stay with two local families.
+In Puerto Jimenez, we move to bunkbeds in a dormitory near the beach.
 While in the jungle, we sleep in platform tents with mattresses.
 Showers are available; however, we shower every three to four days to conserve resources and support sustainability.

 Newark, NJ (EWR)